codefresh-io/docs.codefresh.io/_docs/learn-by-example/golang/goreleaser.md

 %}

 You could also store the token in [shared configuration]({{site.baseurl}}/docs/configure-ci-cd-pipeline/shared-configuration/).
-Regardless of the way you choose to pass the Github token, the final step is to make sure that your pipeline is only executed for tag events.
+Regardless of the way you choose to pass the GitHub token, the final step is to make sure that your pipeline is only executed for tag events.

 {% include image.html